 The treatment area must have the light penetrate to the appropriate depth of 3 – 5mm for the subsequent energy absorption required for the success of LLLT.

-So, the ideal for clinical strength hair rejuvenation is to use lasers are optimised to a wavelength of 678 nm.
+So, the ideal for clinical strength hair rejuvenation is to use lasers that are optimised to a wavelength of 678 nm.

 Dosage is calculated as a factor of the ‘number of lasers per square centimetre’ multiplied by the ‘power of those lasers’ resulting in a ‘power density’.
 Dosage is the power density measured in joules per centimetre squared multiplied by the amount of time of exposure.